More about Victoria and Albert Museum

 Here is what Wikipedia says about Victoria and Albert Museum

-The Victoria and Albert Museum (abbreviated V&A) in the United Kingdom is the world's largest museum of applied arts, decorative arts and design, housing a permanent collection of over 2.8 million objects.
-It was founded in 1852, and subsequently renamed in honour of Queen Victoria and Prince Albert.
+The Victoria and Albert Museum (abbreviated V&A or VAM) in the United Kingdom is the world's largest museum of applied and decorative arts, design, and historical craft traditions—with a permanent collection of over 4.5 million objects housed across 6 sites.
+It was founded in 1852 as the Museum of Manufactures, and subsequently renamed in honour of Queen Victoria and Prince Albert.

-- V&A Wedgwood Collection, the former Wedgwood Museum in Barlaston, Stoke-on-Trent acquired in 2014
+- V&A Wedgwood Collection in Barlaston, Stoke-on-Trent (formerly the Wedgwood Museum, acquired in 2014)

-The museum holds the largest collection of post-classical sculpture in the world, with the collection of Italian Renaissance sculpture being the largest outside Italy, however, the art of antiquity in most areas is not collected.
-The holdings of ceramics, glass, textiles, costumes, silver, ironwork, jewellery, furniture, medieval objects, sculpture, prints and printmaking, drawings and photographs are also among the largest and most comprehensive in the world.
+The museum holds one of the largest collections of post-classical sculpture, with its collection of Italian Renaissance sculpture being the largest outside of Italy, however, the art of antiquity in most areas is not the V&A's primary focus.
+The holdings of ceramics, glass, textiles, costumes, jewellery, silver, metalwork, furniture, medieval objects, sculpture, prints, drawings, and photographs are also amongst the world's largest and most comprehensive.

-Overall, the V&A is one of the largest museums in the world.
+Overall, the Victoria and Albert is one of the largest museums in the world.

 Check out the full Wikipedia article about Victoria and Albert Museum